 Q16 Dear Dr J. I am pregnant and want to boost my immunity to whooping cough for the baby's protection in the first few months.

 You can have Repevax or equivalent quite safely.
 It should be given between 28 and 38 weeks.
+It gives your baby a very great protection (about 90%).

 Q17 Dear Dr J. I am recovering from whooping cough and feel quite reasonable.
 What is it safe for me to activitywise.

 You should be able do your normal activites including exercise quite safely.
-Driving and having a coughing attack is obviously a no-no.
+Driving and having a coughing attack is obviously a "no-no".